 How should I prepare for the scan?

 You should arrive for your scan with a filled bladder.
 We recommend that you drink 2 glasses of water a half hour before your scan time.
 Remember to bring your referral form with you.
-We will scan you across your tummy to start with and then we will send you to the toilet to empty your bladder completely for the vaginal scan.
+We will scan you across your tummy to start with and then we will send you to the toilet to empty your bladder completely for the vaginal scan should you consent to one.

 Can I bring a friend along with me for my scan?

 We ask that women who have young children make arrangements to have them taken care of whilst you have your scan.
-Our sonographers need to concentrate on what they are doing and a crying child can be very distracting for them.
+These scans require a great deal of focus, and young children are often keen explorers.
 We thank you for your understanding.

 When will I get my results of my scan?